MNiMORPH/automated-ablation-stakes/README.md

 * Obtain a waterproof enclosure and two cable glands.
 * Drill and clean the enclosure and attach the cable glands.
 * Mount the data logger and its battery pack into the enclosure.
+* When finished with all steps, ideally place desiccant packs into the enclosure and close it to seal it, ensuring that the cable glands are also sealed.

 ### Wiring